pushkin-consortium/pushkin/docs/getting-started/installation.md

     ![](../assets/codespaces-gif.gif)

-    The standard Codespaces environment has most of Pushkin's dependencies pre-installed, but in order for Pushkin's commands to run properly, you need to add Yarn's global install location to the PATH with this command:
+    The standard Codespaces environment has most of Pushkin's dependencies pre-installed, but in order for Pushkin's commands to run properly, you need to add Yarn's global install location to the PATH by running this command in the terminal:

     ```
     export PATH="$(yarn global bin):$PATH"
     ```

-## Install Node
+## Installing Node

 === "Mac"
     If you haven't installed Node previously, you should install it: